U.S. imposes sanctions on Chinese firm over Cambodia project

-WASHINGTON/PHNOM PENH (Reuters) - The United States on Tuesday blacklisted a Chinese developer of a port, airport and resort complex in Cambodia, saying it was built on land seized from local people and there were “credible reports” it could be used to host Chinese military assets.
+WASHINGTON/PHNOM PENH (Reuters) - The United States has blacklisted a Chinese developer of a port, airport and resort complex in Cambodia, saying it was built on land seized from local people and there were “credible reports” it could be used to host Chinese military assets.

 The Chinese real-estate development company describes it as the largest regional development project in China’s global Belt and Road infrastructure initiative.